We designed a new pizza headquarters for Old Scuola in Rotterdam.

 Initiated as a design-and-build collaboration between the contractor and future inhabitants, we created a backbone layout of possible interventions in order to maintain an optimal integration of municipal procedures, building regulations and construction costs.

-client: Urbanite Homes location: Heemraadsingel, Rotterdam status: under construction
+client: Urbanite Homes location: Heemraadsingel, Rotterdam status: Built

 The onesquaremeter objects are derived from our ongoing research in, and fascination for natural environments.